dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

    By default, the signing key name is set to your public key (root in this example).
 Use the ``--key`` option to specify a different signing key name.
-   For more information on command options, run ``sabre upload --help``.
+   For more information on command options, run ``smart upload --help``.

 Step 6.
 Create a Namespace Registry and Set Contract Permissions
 ----------------------------------------------------------------

-In this step, you will continue to use the ``sabre-cli`` container to create a namespace registry, then set the namespace read and write permissions for your contract.
+In this step, you will continue to use the ``smart-cli`` container to create a namespace registry, then set the namespace read and write permissions for your contract.